 The project was rescheduled from 2011 to 2012.
 The estimated project cost was adjusted from \$133.2M in the June 2010 Consulting Engineer's Report.
-The current project does not include necessary bridge improvements, which are included within Systemwide Bridge Improvements included in section 4.5.
+The current project does not include

 Balmoral Avenue to Dempster Street - Reconstruct / Add Lane - CONSTRUCTION COMPLETE